sharktacos/OpenColorIO-configs/docs/substance2.md

 ## transfer Mari to Substance

-SP only exports to PSD.
+X SP only exports to PSD.
 No import.

 ## merge layers
-export and import into fill.
+X export and import into fill.

 ## stencils hide
 Can't hide tile display, so can't move to side.
 Can't adjust visibility.
 Does hide when painting. stencil display opacity in display settings.

 ## copy color to use as bump?
-nope.
+X nope.
 Export and import map into fill :P

 ## try symmetry in SP and Mari
 The mirror symmetry can be enabled in the contextual toolbar (top)

+## HDR maps and camera import
+test camera import, test HDR projection